-I'll explain the pros and cons of this dumbbell system, so that you can weigh them and judge how well this system meets your needs.
+I’ll explain the pros and cons of this adjustable dumbbell system, so that you can judge how well they meets your needs.

 Although the PowerBlocks come in many different models, they all share core commonalities as an adjustable dumbbell system.
 And so I will generally lump them together and talk about them as a whole.
 Though, when applicable, I will point out important differences between specific models.